sharojke/sharojke/README.md

 <h3 align="left">Short info:</h3>

-- 📄 **A few words about me**: I'm an enthusiastic iOS developer who loves to learn and share new knowledge and technologies.
+- 📄 **A few words about me**: I'm an enthusiastic iOS/watchOS developer who loves to learn and share new knowledge and technologies.
 <br /><br />
 - 💼 **Experience**: My commercial experience began at the very beginning of 2021.
 Two years before I became interested in iOS development.
-I have experience working in small product companies and startups created from scratch.
+I have experience working in small product companies and startups created from scratch as a Lead Developer.
 <br /><br />
-- 📫 **How to reach me**: **[LinkeIn](https://www.linkedin.com/in/sharaev-vl/)** - the most convenient way.
+- 📫 **How to reach me**: **[LinkedIn](https://www.linkedin.com/in/sharaev-vl/)** is the most convenient way.
 <br /><br />

 <h3 align="left">Companies and Projects:</h3>